blurrah/next-static-searchparams/README.md

 ## Comparison with Feature Flags

-This library is inspired by the [precompute pattern](https://flags-sdk.dev/frameworks/next/precompute) used in feature flag systems, but adapted for search parameters:
+This library is inspired by the [precompute pattern](https://flags-sdk.dev/frameworks/next/precompute) used in feature flag systems, but adapted for search parameters using an encode/decode pattern:

 | Feature Flags | Search Parameters |
 |---------------|-------------------|